nfawal/cookiecutter-genai-template/README.md

 ## Git Usage

-To learn more about how Equancy utilizes GitLab, refer to the `Git@Equancy.pdf` file located in the `docs/` folder of this project.
+To learn more about how Niji utilizes GitLab, refer to the `Git@Niji.pdf` file located in the `docs/` folder of this project.
 For additional details, you can also consult the linked [article](https://medium.com/@adrien.riaux/mastering-git-documentation-and-usage-8057063608c7) for further insights.